-The person-level weight PERWT17F was developed in several stages.
-Person-level weights for Panel 21 and Panel 22 were created separately.
+The person-level weight PERWT18F was developed in several stages.
+Person-level weights for Panel 22 and Panel 23 were created separately.
 The weighting process for each panel included an adjustment for nonresponse over time and calibration to independent population figures.
 The calibration was initially accomplished separately for each panel by raking the corresponding sample weights for those in-scope at the end of the calendar year to Current Population Survey (CPS) population estimates based on six variables.
-The six variables used in the establishment of the initial person-level control figures were: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher; census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic;

-Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
-A 2017 composite weight was then formed by multiplying each weight from Panel 21 by the factor .500 and each weight from Panel 22 by the factor .500.
+The six variables used in the establishment of the initial person-level control figures were: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
+A 2018 composite weight was then formed by multiplying each weight from Panel 22 by the factor .49 and each weight from Panel 23 by the factor .51.
 The choice of factors reflected the relative sample sizes of the two panels, helping to limit the variance of estimates obtained from pooling the two samples.
 The composite weight was raked to the same set of CPS-based control totals.
-When the poverty status information derived from income variables became available, a final raking was undertaken on the previously established weight variable.
-Control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the other six variables previously used in the weight calibration.
+When the poverty status information derived from income variables became available, a final raking was undertaken, establishing control figures reflecting poverty status rather than educational attainment.
+Thus, control totals were established using poverty status (five categories: below poverty, from 100 to 125 percent of poverty, from 125 to 200 percent of poverty, from 200 to 400 percent of poverty, at least 400 percent of poverty) as well as the other five variables previously used in the weight calibration.

-3.2.1 MEPS Panel 21 Weight Development Process
+3.2.1 MEPS Panel 22 Weight Development Process

-The person-level weight for MEPS Panel 21 was developed using the 2016 full year weight for an individual as a "base" weight for survey participants present in 2016.
-For key, in-scope members who joined an RU some time in 2017 after being out-of-scope in 2016, the initially assigned person-level weight was the corresponding 2016 family weight.
-The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2017 for key, responding persons in-scope on December 31, 2017.
-These control figures were derived by scaling back the population distribution obtained from the March 2018 CPS to reflect the December 31, 2017 estimated population total (estimated based on Census projections for January 1, 2018).
+The person-level weight for MEPS Panel 22 was developed using the 2017 full year weight for an individual as a "base" weight for survey participants present in 2017.
+For key, in-scope members who joined an RU some time in 2017 after being out-of-scope in 2017, the initially assigned person-level weight was the corresponding 2017 family weight.
+The weighting process included an adjustment for person-level nonresponse over Rounds 4 and 5 as well as raking to population control totals for December 2018 for key, responding persons in-scope on December 31, 2018.
+These control figures were derived by scaling back the population distribution obtained from the March 2019 CPS to reflect the December 31, 2018 estimated population total (estimated based on Census projections for January 1, 2019).
 Variables used for person-level raking included: educational attainment of the reference person (no degree, high school/GED no college, some college, bachelor's degree or higher); census region (Northeast, Midwest, South, West); MSA status (MSA, non-MSA); race/ethnicity (Hispanic; Black, non-Hispanic; Asian, non-Hispanic; and other); sex; and age.
 (Poverty status is not included in this version of the MEPS full year database because of the time required to process the income data collected and then assign persons to a poverty status category).
-The final weight for key, responding persons who were not in-scope on December 31, 2017 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.
+The final weight for key, responding persons who were not in-scope on December 31, 2018 but were in-scope earlier in the year was the person weight after the nonresponse adjustment.

-Note that the 2016 full-year weight that was used as the base weight for Panel 21 was derived as follows; adjustment of the MEPS Round 1 weight for nonresponse over the remaining data collection rounds in 2016; and raking the resulting nonresponse adjusted weight to December 2016 population control figures.
+Note that the 2017 full-year weight that was used as the base weight for Panel 22 was derived as follows; adjustment of the MEPS Round 1 weight for nonresponse over the remaining data collection rounds in 2017; and raking the resulting nonresponse adjusted weight to December 2017 population control figures.